Tropical Fish

 Another problem is that you mention a transfer from a 29 gallon to your current 55 gallon.
 There had to be some sort of die-off (ammonia/nitrite spike) in the substrate during the transfer along with the addition of more substrate materials to cover the larger tank's bottom area.
 Hopefully it won't, but it could pose problems for your fish while your tank is stabilizing.
 Please test often and do water changes as needed.

-The Sailfin Tang needs a much larger tank, over 125 gallons (473 liters) and preferrably larger given the potential adult size of this species.
+The Sailfin Tang needs a much larger tank, over 125 gallons (473 liters) and preferably larger given the potential adult size of this species.

 It could take a couple of days before the copperband starts eating.
 Keep trying the frozen foods and maybe with the other fish in the tank voraciously eating, the copperband will do the same.
 Hopefully you can get it eating some of the frozen foods soon.
 Do write us back in a month or so and let us know if you still think this fish is easy to keep.